th-tran/tetris/README.md

 *Other:*
 - Added music and sounds that play on various conditions to make the game more alive
 - Added a screen fade in/out effect on game start for visual flair

+---

+### 2020-01-01

+I set off the fireworks to really bring the game to life and start the year off right :)

+*Functional:*
+- Created Ghost class to draw a visual representation of the block if it were hard dropped
+- Extended Spawner class to implement a queue of shapes to replace the random spawning of shapes
+- Created Holder class to allow the player to "catch" shapes (one at a time) and "release" them later in the game (cooldown of one time before landing)
+- Created a ParticlePlayer class that plays particle effects via scripting and makes the magic happen

+*Other:*
+- Added several particle effects that play on certain events in the game (e.g. landing a shape, clearing a line, leveling up, etc.)
+- Added some persistent particle effects that play in the background and give the sense of constant motion